alevis/alevis.github.io/_posts/2015-03-23-welcome-to-carte-noir.md

 To use the resume's assets I had to create a second 'head.html' for the resume.
 I named it "res-header.html".
 I renamed the resume's "index.html" to "resume.html" and transferred all header content to "res-head.html".
 Likewise for "res-footer.html".
 I then added a link to the resume in "_includes/header.html" and created a "_layout/resume.html"  layout for the resume. "./resume.html" would be the content to this layout.
 I updated all the links in the resume's header, footer files as well as the resume's main file "./resume.html" and merged all the resume's assets with my blogs'.

 The rest was just customizing "_includes/social_links.html" and editing the resume and adding a few things/sections.
-I